-- conduct our current clinical trials for rilonacept, mavrilimumab, vixarelimab and KPL-404, as applicable; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late-stage and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials;

-- establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates, including rilonacept, for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality and research and development personnel; - expand our operational, financial and management systems and increase personnel globally to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; and - in-license or acquire other product candidates and technologies or their related businesses, if we determine to do so.
+- conduct our current and planned clinical trials for mavrilimumab, vixarelimab and KPL-404, as well as for any future product candidates, as applicable; - increase clinical and commercial manufacturing capabilities or make arrangements with additional third party manufacturers to successfully manufacture our product candidates; - develop and timely deliver clinical grade and commercial grade product formulations that can be used in our clinical trials and for commercial launch; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - maintain or establish a sales, marketing, medical affairs and distribution infrastructure to commercialize ARCALYST or any of our current or future product candidates for which we may obtain marketing approval and intend to commercialize on our own; - launch commercial sales of ARCALYST and of any of our current or future product candidates, if and when approved, whether alone or in collaboration with others; - make milestone or other payments under any current or future license, acquisition, collaboration or other strategic transaction agreements; - hire additional clinical, quality and research and development personnel; - expand our operational, financial and management systems and increase personnel globally to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; and - in-license or acquire other product candidates and technologies or their related businesses, if we determine to do so.

-We believe that our existing cash, cash equivalents and short-term investments, including the estimated net proceeds from the July 2020 follow-on offering and concurrent private placement, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We anticipate that we may require additional capital if we choose to pursue in-licenses or acquisitions of other product candidates and technologies or their related businesses.
-If we receive regulatory approval for rilonacept or our other product candidates, pursue additional indications for our existing product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
+We expect to continue to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution of ARCALYST.
+In addition, if we obtain regulatory approval for any of our current or future product candidates, pursue additional indications for our products or any of our current or future product candidates, we expect to incur significant expenses related to product development and manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.